midnightcodr/hapi-redis2/README.md

 ### Options
 - decorate: string or boolean, mixed use of different types of decorate settings are not allowed.
-- settings: can be either an object,
+- settings: can be

+A) `null`, redis client will be initialized with new Redis(), which connects to the redis server running on `localhost` at port 6379 without authentication.

+B) an object,
 ```
 {
   port: 6379,          // Redis port